kennethbruskiewicz/notan/README.md

 Linux OS Configuration.
 In Guix and Nix.

+## Goals

+* Stop your data and attention from being sapped by mundane bullshit, ads, and distraction.
+* Focus on the essentials for working sharply and learning well, in a systematic fashion.
+* Make personal computing personal again.
+Take back the magic.

 ## Features

 * Separate userspaces and environments for Work, Study and Play (autoenv + login to restrict folder views)